PythonCharmers/python-future/docs/compatible_idioms.rst

     if isinstance(x, int):
         # ...

-    # Python 2 and 3: alternative 1
+    # Python 2 and 3: option 1
-    from future.builtins import int
+    from future.builtins import int    # subclass of long on Py2

-    if isinstance(x, int):
+    if isinstance(x, int):             # matches both int and long on Py2
         # ...

-    # Python 2 and 3: alternative 2
+    # Python 2 and 3: option 2
     from past.builtins import long

     if isinstance(x, (int, long)):